All Episodes

 And I felt pretty small and insecure about orchestrating millions of people to do anything, Richard.

-But, of course, you're such a good, close, personal friend.
+But of course, you're such a good, close, personal friend.

 One of the things you and I never talked about in terms of these is how you do them so they're not intrusive.

-It has to do with a phenomenon called resonance, which other people would be familiar with in terms of going with the flow.
+And it has to do with a phenomenon called resonance, which other people would be familiar with in terms of going with the flow.

 The way this works best is when there's a kind of a natural rhythm and a natural outcome, meaning this is where the flow wants to go anyway.